Jamv18/website-/README.md

 # website-
 new thing

-This is a play repository that holds various little experiments and toy projects.
+This repository holds various little experiments and toy projects.

 ## Direct website links: